 The inventory of the floristic composition in the swamps showed that the species richness of Doumaintang is 263 species divided into 65 families and 177 genera.
 This result is lower than the work presented by Missa et al., (2015) in the Tanoé-Ehy swamp forest in south-west Côte d'Ivoire.
 The latter, for an area of 400 m², sampled 115 square plots and obtained 432 species divided between 297 genera and 105 families.
 The difference between our results and those obtained by these authors could be explained by the surface area surveyed, the itinerant data collection technique and the project funding.

-This study made it possible to determine the species richness in the different swamps areas of Doumaintang.
+This study made it possible to determine the species richness in the different swamps’ areas of Doumaintang.
 It appears that the MLFs are more diverse and species-rich than the MTEs and MTPs, yet the MTPs had a higher number of plots than the MTEs and MLFs.
 This study is similar to the work presented by Alignier (2010) and Boupoya (2011).
 This high diversity within the MLFs can be explained by the heterogeneity of the edges and the coexistence of several microclimatic gradients.

 The family diversity index shows that Malvaceae (7.45% and 8.41%) and Euphorbiaceae (7.45% and 7.48%) are the most diverse families in MTEs and MLFs, while in MTPs Malvaceae (7.98%) and Rubiaceae (7.98%) appear to be the most diverse families.
 The abundance of Malvaceae and Euphorbiaceae in MTE and MLFs could be explained by the fact that these hydromorphic environments have been disturbed by human activity but are in the process of recovering.
 This is justified by the abundance of these families in these swampy forest areas.
 These results are similar to those presented by Koné et al., (2024) and Kengne et al., (2018).
 For the latter, Malvaceae show a good capacity for adaptation and ecological development and the presence of Euphorbiaceae is indicative of colonising and scarring species whose role is to restore plant biodiversity in degraded environments.
 MTPs, on the other hand, are highly disturbed environments.
 This is justified by the abundance of Malvaceae and Rubiaceae in this swampy forest zone.
 Indeed, as Taonda et al., (2021) have shown, the abundance of the Rubiaceae family is a general characteristic of forests under anthropogenic pressure.